jdhitsolutions/PSRemoteOperations/docs/about_PSRemoteOperations.md

 PS C:\> $PSRemoteOpArchive = "c:\users\jeff\dropbox\ops\archive"
 ```

+If you use the global variables, the `Computername` parameter will autocomplete
+for `Get-PSRemoteOperationResult` and `New-PSRemoteOperation` based on files in
+the archive folder.

 ## EXAMPLES

 With these default variables, here's how you might use the commands in this